ItsAbhinavM/amfoss-tasks/task-14/Readme.md

 This task was fairly an easy task as it had a lot of resources on the web .
-The methods ( and passwords for the next level ) that I applied inorder to solve the given task is as follows .
+The methods ( and passwords for the next level ) that I applied>

 Level 0 :
 Password : NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL